multixscale/cvmfs-tutorial-hpc-best-practices/docs/troubleshooting.md

 !!! warning "Debug logging is a bit like a firehose - use with care!"

-    Note that with debug logging enabled *every* operation performed by CernVM-FS will be logged, which quickly generates large files and introduces a signifiant amount of overhead, so it **should only be enabled temporarily** when trying to obtain more information on a particular problem.
+    Note that with debug logging enabled *every* operation performed by CernVM-FS will be logged, which quickly generates large files and introduces a significant overhead, so it **should only be enabled temporarily** when trying to obtain more information on a particular problem.

 !!! warning "Make sure that the debug log file is writable!"